Budget Braking Improvements: Upgrade Your Stopping Power 101

 Predictably, removing material from a rotor by drilling or slotting weakens it in the long term, and when driven hard it these types of discs car crack, which can lead to premature failure at speed.
 For this reason, drilled rotors generally aren't safe for motorsports.
 Slotted rotors are stronger, but they do a number on your pads, chewing them up much more quickly than a smooth rotor would, and the jury is out as to whether the performance benefit is worth the consumables cost.

 If you've got a generous budget, you may also want to consider carbon ceramic discs, which are made from a carbon fiber composite material.
 Almost impossible to crack, and lighter than steel, they manage heat very well, even when racing for hours at a time.
-That being said, they're expensive, and aren't typically the best choice for street driving due to their less precise pedal feel and bite at colder temperatures.
+That being said, they're expensive, and aren't typically the best choice for street driving due to their less precise pedal feel and lessened "bite" at colder temperatures.

 If you're generating more heat in your braking system because you're hauling the car down from high speeds lap after lap, or even because you've upgraded your pads and rotors and now the forces being generated are greater than stock even at autocross, you'll want to consider switching to a better-performing brake fluid.